 Nicanor Austriaco, O.P.Providence College

 Free and open to the public.
-Cosponsored by the Program on Religion and Medicine at the University of Chicago and McCormick Theological Seminary.
+Cosponsored by the Program on Religion and Medicine at the University of Chicago, McCormick Theological Seminary, and the Society of Catholic Scientists.
 This program is made possible by a grant from the John Templeton Foundation.

 The discovery of CRISPR/Cas9 has revolutionized our ability to edit genomes, the human genome included.
 How do faith-based ethicists maneuver the landscape of human genetic engineering?
 What challenges do biotechnological advances pose to the dignity of the human person?
 Should genetic editing be celebrated?
 Cautiously advanced?
 Ruled out?
 In this lecture, biologist and Dominican Priest Nicanor Austriaco will consider the prospects and challenges of CRISPR for the promotion of human dignity.